thanhan910/twitter-stream-downloader/README.md

-# JSON files of Twitter Stream
+# JSON files urls of Twitter Stream collection
 A collection of urls to the compressed JSON files tweets on the Twitter Stream Archive. https://archive.org/details/twitterstream

 In this collection: https://archive.org/details/twitterstream, there are a number of .tar and .zip files that contains the JSON files of tweets.
 This repository contains a list of urls to these files, stored in `tweetfiles.json`.
 Those urls are collected using the  `tarfiles.py` script.